IntelligentSystemsLabUTV/ros2-examples/README.md

 ## Docker Containers

-The `docker` branch is where example containers for development are tested.
 The `docker_install.sh` script automates the installation of the Docker Engine, Docker Compose utility and Nvidia runtime on systems running Ubuntu 20.04.

 **Results of such tests will be published in the `galactic` branch only, so example development containers will be provided only for the Galactic Geochelone ROS 2 distribution.**